 On behalf of everyone here at the Malvern Hills District we want to welcome you to our district.

 We know you have been through a lot and we are happy you are now here and safe.
-We hope you will be able to return to a peaceful Ukraine soon.

 If you are living with your host, they may also be able to help you with some of the things included in this guide and answer any questions.